 Pain with swelling

-Decrease in full range of movement
+A decrease in the full range of movement

 Tenderness over the joint line and discomfort while walking